jdfreden/Spades/README.md

 - Should the exploration paramter change as the game gets closer to the end to encourage exploitation?
 - I wonder if cython could give me any performance increase?
     -I am going to give it a shot because I find cython interesting

+- I think I have implemented a root parallelization of the ISMCTS.
+    - It only becomes faster when the number of iterations is greater than 1900 in its current state.
+    - I wonder if there is a better way.
+I am not that good with the multiprocessing module in python.